kyoun/identityServer4-4.1.2-sample/README.md

 User Involved - 2, 3, 4, 5
 Machine to machine trusted connection - 1
 Login with Google, Face book account - 3, 5

+To use Implicit grant, IdentityServer4 template need to be installed
+command:
+   dotnet new --install IdentityServer4.Templates

+if above doesn't add the template, try with version number:

+   dotnet new --install IdentityServer4.Templates::4.0.1